 - No weight scale or waist ruler (for weight loss)

-- Asking personal question directed to your audience
+- Asking personal questions directed to your audience

 Here's an example of Testimony style ad by Slabway:

-Not only it engages the audience with excitement, but also attracts the audience to click on the ad to see what the products does for the customer too!
+Not only does it engage the audience with excitement, but also attracts the audience to click on the ad to see what the product does for the customer too!

 Facebook will never stop rejecting your ad, and even ban your ad account if you keep repeating the same violation over and over again.

-Sometimes all you need is just taking an extra mile to understand the Facebook Ad Health Policy, and then figure out alternatives to get your ads approved.
+Sometimes all you need is just to go the extra mile to understand the Facebook Ad Health Policy, and then figure out alternatives to get your ads approved.

 If the above insights help you in crafting better health ads, do subscribe to my email list.
 I'll be sharing more tips and tricks on getting through Facebook Ad Policies, compliantly.

-After months of intensive researches, I managed to narrow down the key actions that pulls the trigger for ad rejection and account restriction.
-I'll be sharing my research in my first E-Book - The Ultimate Guide In Mastering Ad Policy
+After months of intensive research, I managed to narrow down the key actions that pull the trigger for ad rejection and account restriction.
+I'll be sharing my findings in my E-Book - The Ultimate Guide In Mastering Ad Policy.